 Selecting a builder is a stressful decision for those investing in home renovations or new construction in these tight financial times.
 How do you know you are getting the best value?
 How do you know if you are getting someone who will show up and work?
 How do you know if they will deliver what they promise?

-There are certain things to look for when selecting your builder that will hopefully take some of the stress out of your decision:
+There are certain things to look for when selecting a builder that will hopefully take some of the stress out of your decision:

 1. Look for a builder with a good reputation, ask for references, look at homes they have built.

 2. Only work with a home builder that is licensed and insured to perform the type of work you are requesting.

 3. Find a builder that has a crew of workers that are loyal and honest.
 If you want to work with a particular builder, make sure he will be on your site and is not assigning it to someone else in the company.

 4. Ask about the company history, look for someone with a strong track record, ask about how they got to where they are now, who else they have worked for, and why they started their own business.